mangasoft/movie-collection/readme.md

 # Movie Collection
 This is the root directory of both a front end and backend app.
+This project relies on [yarn](https://yarnpkg.com/lang/en/docs/install/) and [mongodb](https://treehouse.github.io/installation-guides/mac/mongo-mac.html) which can both be installed with [homebrew](https://brew.sh/).

 ### Backend
 To get the backend started, navigate to the `server` directory and run: